MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 **Corporate device:** You can certainly remotely expire the user’s encryption key in case of device theft, but please remember that also makes the encrypted data on other Windows devices unreadable for the user.
 A better approach for retiring a discarded or lost device is to execute a full device wipe.
 The help desk or device users can initiate a full device wipe.
 When the wipe is complete, Windows 10 Mobile returns the device to a clean state and restarts the OOBE process.

 **Settings for personal or corporate device retirement**
--   **Allow manual MDM unenrollment** Whether users are allowed to delete the workplace account (i.e., unenroll the device from the MDM system)
+-   **Allow manual MDM unenrollment** Specifies whether users are allowed to delete the workplace account (unenroll the device from the MDM system)
--   **Allow user to reset phone** Whether users are allowed to use Settings or hardware key combinations to return the device to factory defaults
+-   **Allow user to reset phone** Specifies whether users are allowed to use Settings or hardware key combinations to return the device to factory defaults

 ## Related topics